 In 2009 Europa-Park was expanded by 15 hectares.
-The new Iceland themed section, with the gigantic ‘blue fire Megacoaster powered by Nord Stream 2’, covered an area of two hectares.
+The new Iceland themed area, with the gigantic ‘blue fire Megacoaster’, covered an area of two hectares.
 Iceland expanded the European countries concept further and featured Europe’s highest loop on a catapult coaster.
 In 2012 the area of Europa-Park was expanded once again, this time by five hectares: the fifth themed hotel, ‘Bell Rock’, complete with modern fitness club, and the spectacular wooden rollercoaster ‘WODAN – Timburcoaster’ were built.
 In erecting the first wooden rollercoaster, Europa-Park was following in the footsteps of its parent firm, Mack Rides in Waldkirch, which had been manufacturing rides of this type since 1921.
 Just under 100 years later ‘WODAN – Timburcoaster’ was integrated into the park.
 With a length of 1,050 metres, height of 40 metres, speed of over 100 kilometres an hour and maximum vertical acceleration of up to 3.5 G, it guarantees a fast ride full of myths and legends, and plenty of adrenaline!

 At the end of November 2011 Europa-Park was accorded a great honour: Roland Mack was the first German to be appointed President of the IAAPA.
 Together with his colleagues on the board, he dedicated himself first and foremost to the strategic development of the sector, international exchange of experiences and further harmonisation of safety standards.